-Insurance companies and agents are not allowed by Maryland law to use the existence of the Corporation or its coverage to encourage you to purchase any form of insurance.
-When selecting an insurance company, you should not rely on Corporation coverage.
+Insurance companies, health maintenance organizations, and insurance producers are not allowed by Maryland law to use the existence of the Corporation or its coverage to encourage you to purchase any form of insurance or a health benefit plan.
+When selecting an insurance company or health maintenance organization, you should not rely on Corporation coverage.
 If there is any inconsistency between this notice and Maryland law, then Maryland law will control.